-All Revenue Bonds and CP Notes are issued pursuant to Subchapter II of Chapter 18 of the Wisconsin Statutes, as amended and a General Resolution and Series Resolutions adopted by the Building Commission.
-The Wisconsin Department of Transportation (the "Department") has statutory authority (as amended) as of June 30, 2020, to issue a total of \$4,197,627,500 of revenue obligations (excluding refunding Revenue Bonds), in order to partially finance the costs of the authorized projects.
+All Revenue Bonds are issued pursuant to Subchapter II of Chapter 18 of the Wisconsin Statutes, as amended and a General Resolution and Series Resolutions adopted by the Building Commission.
+The Department has statutory authority (as amended) as of June 30, 2021, to issue a total of \$4,197,627,500 of revenue obligations (excluding refunding Revenue Bonds), in order to partially finance the costs of the authorized projects.
 Projects are also funded, in part, with proceeds from State of Wisconsin ("State") general obligation debt, federal aid and other money in the State Transportation Fund.
-Of that statutory amount, the Program has authority to issue CP notes in an aggregate outstanding principal amount not to exceed \$275,000,000.
-As of June 30, 2020, The Wisconsin Department of Transportation (the "Department") has remaining statutory authority to issue \$228,810,580 of additional revenue obligations.
+As of June 30, 2021, The Wisconsin Department of Transportation (the "Department") has remaining statutory authority to issue \$80,571,194 of additional revenue obligations.